Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Graph structure inference

-We implement our approach using TensorFlow \cite{tensorflow2015-whitepaper} for efficient GPU-based computation and also use some components of TensorFlow Probability \cite{dillon2017tensorflow} .
-The time complexity of our algorithm can be derived from considering the two main components of the \gls{ELBO} in \cref{eq:elbo-general}, namely the \gls{KL} divergence term and the \gls{ELL} term.
-We focus here on one-hidden layer \gls{GCN} (apart from the output layer) with dimensionality $Q \equiv Q^{(1)}$ along with a smooth (dot product) parameterization of the posterior.
-We recall that $N$ is the number of nodes, $D$ is the dimensionality of the input features $\mbX$, $d_z$ is the dimensionality of posterior parameters $\mbZ$, $C$ is the number of classes and $S$ is the number of samples from the variational posterior used to estimate the required expectations.

-\textbf{\gls{KL} divergence term}: We require to compute $\bigO(N^2)$ individual \gls{KL} divergences, which can be trivially parallelized.
-In the case of the smooth parameterization, for both the discrete and the relaxed cases, we need to compute the dot-product between the latent representations for each each $A_{ij}$ which is $\bigO(d_z)$ and gradient information must be aggregated for each $\mbz_i, \tilde{\mbz}_i$.
+We require to compute $\bigO(N^2)$ individual \gls{KL} divergences, which can be trivially parallelized.
 While for a discrete posterior these individual \gls{KL} terms can be computed exactly (as shown in the supplement), for the continuous relaxation we need to resort to \gls{MC} estimation over $S$ samples.
 Aggregation over samples can also be parallelized straightforwardly.

-\textbf{\gls{ELL} term}: Computing the \gls{ELL} using a 2-layer \gls{GCN} as in \cref{eq:gcn-two-layers} requires $\bigO(NDQ + S(NQC + N^2Q + N^2C))$ for the continuous case.
+Computing the \gls{ELL} using a 2-layer \gls{GCN} as in \cref{eq:gcn-two-layers} requires $\bigO(NDQ + S(NQC + N^2Q + N^2C))$ for the continuous case.
 However, in the discrete case it only requires doing a forward pass over the standard \gls{GCN} architecture $S$ times, hence being linear in the number of edges, \ie $\bigO(S |\mathcal{E}| D Q C)$, where $|\mathcal{E}|$ is the expected number of edges sampled from the posterior, assuming sparse-dense matrix multiplication is exploited.
+In order to reduce the number of parameters and allow for mini-batch training, our approach can be combined with other methods such as cluster-\gls{GCN} \citep{ClusterGCN}.
+We present an example of this as well as more details of our method's computational complexity in the supplement.